 Novice Professionals – essentially speciality trainees – are developing a sense of professional self.
 As supervision is less intense, for perhaps the first time in their careers, novice professionals are at risk of making a decision.
 For some, this is scary, particularly as the complexity of cases increases.
 Novice professionals voraciously shed and add concepts and behaviours through phases described as confirmation, disillusionment and exploration.

-The Expert Professional phase of career development involves integration of core beliefs and values into one’s style of practice.
-I’ve heard this phase of professional development compared to an expert cricketer; the batsman who has all the shots, knows when to use them and when to put them away.
+The Expert Professional phase of career development involves the integration of core beliefs and values into one’s style of practice.
+I’ve heard this phase of professional development compared to an expert cricketer; the batsman with all the shots and knows when to use them and when to put them away.
 Expert professionals also develop a profound acceptance of the uncertainty inherent to clinical practice, and are clearer in their boundaries.
-Interestingly, Experts have often strongly internalised their early mentors, whom have continuing influence over their style of practice.
+Interestingly, Experts have often strongly internalised their early mentors, who have continuing influence over their style of practice.